-How to send mass mailing?
+How to send a mass email?

 Recently I have been reading a lot about algorithms and automation of business processes.
 Mainly with my clients' projects in mind, but also about my business.
 Time is money, so if we can save a few dozen minutes every day by automating certain tasks we can focus on things really important for our business.
 One such time-eaters are emails, notifications, and regular messages to users of our system, application, website, or any other service on the web.

-The problem of mass mailing
+The problem of mass email

 One day we found a problem of a customer abandoned by another company.
 At first glance, a trivial problem of sending e-mails.
 Every blogger does it in the form of a newsletter.
 This client copied the entire list of over 600 emails and pasted them into a hidden copy of the email program when sending notifications.
 TWO times a day!
 However, the list and frequency of e-mails quickly exceeded the possibilities of a cheap e-mail operator.
 In my career, I have met only a few such cases, mainly due to a lack of tools and appropriate solutions.
 After all, this is why we have programmers and the whole field of IT to solve such problems.